Exercise Versus Nutrition for Weight Loss: which is the winner?

 Your energy input minus your energy output = whether your weight rises, falls, or stays the same.

 If you burn the same amount of calories as you eat, your weight will stay the same.

-If you eat more calories than you burn, you’ll gain weight.
+Eat more calories than you burn, you’ll gain weight.

-If you eat less calories than you burn, you’ll lose weight.
+But if you eat less calories than you burn, you’ll lose weight.